eric2umeh/catalogOfMyThings-Ruby/README.md

 # 📖 Catalog Of My Things <a name="about-project"></a>

-Ruby group capstone - Catalog of my things: In this project, we created a console app that will help user to keep a record of different types of things you own: books, music albums, and games.
+Catalog of my things: In this project, we created a console app that will help user to keep a record of different types of things you own: books, music albums, and games.
 The data will be stored in JSON files.
+It also includes a schema file with tables of the classes in the app.

 ## 🛠 Built With <a name="built-with"></a>